 - Arrowroot powder – Thickener for sauces and soups.
 Use in place of flour or cornstarch.

 - Celtic Sea Salt® – Most mineral-dense salt.
 Coarse grind is best, add after cooking.

-- Flavor extracts – Vanilla, almond, orange, lemon, coconut, peppermint, etc.
+- Flavor extracts – Vanilla, almond, peppermint, etc. No added sugar.

-- Stevia, plain liquid or powder – No erythritol, glycerin or maltodextrin
+- Monk fruit – No erythritol, glycerin or maltodextrin.
+Check labels carefully.

 - Xylitol – Use in moderation; may cause stomach cramping or loose bowels.
 Birch and non-GMO corn sources are best.